jwintersinger/covid19on/index.md

 I'll start with the Ontario report.
 Based on how COVID-19 has impacted other countries to date, they assume that 19% of infected people have severe cases requiring hospitalization; one-quarter of those go into the ICU because they're especially bad; and half of those ICU cases need ventilators.
-Ventilator capacity is the limiting factor everywhere -- this study assumes 1300 ventilators in Ontario, but depending on who you ask, it may be up to 2000.
+Ventilator capacity is the limiting factor everywhere---this study assumes 1300 ventilators in Ontario, but depending on who you ask, it may be up to 2000.
 Of course, many of those are already in use for existing patients.

 The Ontario report plays with two main scenarios.
 "Italy" is where the number of cases increases 33% each day, similar to what we've seen in Italy and elsewhere in the West before mitigation measures were enacted; "conservative" is where the number of cases increased by 7.5% each day.
-Both are forms of exponential growth, which is super bad news -- think of it like compound interest.
+Both are forms of exponential growth, which is super bad news---think of it like compound interest.
 (Einstein supposedly said that "compound interest is the most powerful force in the universe.")
 Unlike the ICL report, which explicitly models the effect of different interventions such as closing schools and social distancing, the Ontario report assumes those measures are reflected in the "conservative" 7.5% daily case increase being lower than the "Italy" 33% daily increase.

 ![Ventilator supply in Ontario according to "Italy" scenario](img/fig1.png)